OUR TEAM

 Founder, CEO

-While serving more than 38 years in public service, Rick has been fortunate to have worked at all levels within the Department of Defense, serving in positions where he was able to learn, advice, and help bring attention to problems which surround our veteran community.
+While serving over 38 years in public service, Rick had the opportunity to work at all levels within the Department of Defense, in roles where he could learn, advise, and help shed light on issues affecting our veteran community.

-Spending more than 22 years as a United States Marine, he focused most of his career in Public Affairs / Community and Media Relations, working not only with the Marines, but veterans from all branches of the service.
+Having spent more than 22 years as a United States Marine, he primarily focused his career on Public Affairs, Community, and Media Relations, working not only with Marines but also with veterans from all branches of the military.
+Immediately after retiring from the Marine Corps, he served as the Executive Director of the United States Marines Youth Foundation, a nationally recognized, military-focused youth fitness organization.

 Executive Director